-Qualitative interviews will be conducted in SFY 2017-18 with DOH frontline staff through webbased surveys to assess: the number of enrollees that are determined eligible by using the pointof-service method; the percentage of the population that is enrolled in the FPW using the pointof-service method; the number of recipients who utilize the point-of-service method; the challenges and benefits of utilizing the point-of-service method seen by staff; and the process for determining point-of-service eligibility.
+Qualitative interviews were conducted in SFY 2017-18 with DOH frontline staff through webbased surveys to assess: the number of enrollees that are determined eligible by using the pointof-service method2; the percentage of the population that is enrolled in the FPW using the pointof-service method; the number of recipients who utilize the point-of-service method; the challenges and benefits of utilizing the point-of-service method as identified by staff; and the process for determining point-of-service eligibility.

-&lt;sup>2 Point-of-service: Participant is enrolled in the FPW program at the clinic where services are provided.
+2 Point-of-service: Participant is enrolled in the FPW program at the clinic where services are provided.